9 of the Best Places to Visit on Safari in Tanzania

 The Serengeti National Park

-With vast open landscapes, the Serengeti National Park is one of the most famous wildlife destinations in the world.
+With vast open landscapes, Serengeti National Park is one of the world's most famous wildlife destinations.
 It is also Tanzania’s premier safari destination.
 Known for its annual wildebeest migration, where millions of wildebeest and zebras cross the plains in search of food and water, the Serengeti is not to be missed.

 While the Great Wildebeest Migration takes place from July to October, the Serengeti is an all-year-round African safari destination.
 In addition to the thousands of migrating wildebeest and zebras, plenty of these mammals do not migrate.
-The Serengeti savannah is home to a wide range of wildlife that includes over 450 bird species, elephants, giraffes, eland, topi, gazelles, impala, Roan antelope, buffalo, rhino, aardvarks and pangolins too.
-Where there are herbivores there are predators, and the Serengeti does not disappoint.
-The abundance of large game animals means that the Serengeti is one of the best places to see predator action.
-Lions, cheetahs, leopards, lynxes, and serval are all in evidence as well as hyenas and wild dogs.
+The Serengeti savannah is home to a wide range of wildlife, including over 450 bird species, elephants, giraffes, eland, topi, gazelles, impala, Roan antelope, buffalo, rhino, aardvarks, and pangolins.
+Where there are herbivores, there are predators, and the Serengeti does not disappoint.
+The abundance of large game animals makes the Serengeti one of the best places to see predator action.
+Lions, cheetahs, leopards, and serval are all in evidence as well as hyenas and wild dogs.

-The main attraction of Serengeti Safaris is the abundance of African wildlife during the Great Migration.
-Safari activities include game drives, night safari drives, walking safaris, and hot air balloon rides.
+The main attraction of Serengeti Safaris is the abundance of African wildlife during the great migration.
+Safari activities include game drives, night safaris, walking safaris, and hot-air balloon rides.
 Watching the herds of wildebeest and zebra moving across the open grasslands from a hot air balloon is an unforgettable experience that many safari enthusiasts budget for.
-The Serengeti is Tanzania’s premier tourist destination for a good reason, but don’t forget that there is more to these epic African plains than the Great Migration, and the Serengeti, with amazing accommodation options, is an all-year-round safari mecca.
+The Serengeti is Tanzania’s premier tourist destination for a good reason, but don’t forget that there is more to these epic African plains than the great migration, and the Serengeti, with fantastic accommodation options, is an all-year-round safari mecca.

 The Ngorongoro Crater

 Next door to the Serengeti National Park, in northern Tanzania, is the UNESCO-designated Ngorongoro Conservation Area.
-Ngorongoro is an African safari treasure because of its impressive biodiversity, and other-worldly beauty.
-The Ngorongoro Crater formed millions of years ago when a series of volcanic eruptions created a mammoth 264km2 (164 sqm) crater that is now home to (reportedly) the highest concentration of mammals in the world.
+Ngorongoro is a renowned African safari destination for its impressive biodiversity and striking beauty.
+The Ngorongoro Crater formed millions of years ago when a series of volcanic eruptions created a mammoth 264km² (164 sqm) crater that is now home to (reportedly) the highest concentration of mammals in the world.

 The Ngorongoro Conservation Area is part of the greater Serengeti-Mara ecosystem.
 From December to February, the Ndutu region sees over a million wildebeest gather to feast on the grass plains and to calve.
-Over 8000 wildebeest are born into the world every day.
+Over 8,000 wildebeest are born into the world every day.
 This spectacle of life is closely accompanied by death as predators and scavengers alike take advantage of the glut of vulnerable food.
-This is Africa at its miraculous and brutal best.
+This is Africa at its most miraculous and brutal.

 Ruaha National Park

-Ruaha National Park is not only one of the largest national parks in Tanzania but also one of the least-visited.
-Ruaha is a popular destination with African safari enthusiasts returning to Tanzania for a second or third time who are looking for a more secluded safari experience.
+Ruaha National Park is not only one of Tanzania's largest national parks but also one of its least visited.
+Ruaha is a popular destination for African safari enthusiasts returning to Tanzania for a second or third time who seek a more secluded safari experience.

-Ruaha National Park is 20,000 km2, but including the surrounding parks, this unfenced area stretches to over 50,000 km2.
-Home to 10% of Africa’s lions, Ruaha boasts huge elephant herds, leopard, buffalo, rhino, hyenas, jackals, African painted wolves, kudus, various antelope, and 580 bird species including vultures, eagles, and storks.
+Ruaha National Park covers 20,000 km², and including the surrounding parks, the unfenced area extends to over 50,000 km².
+Home to 10% of Africa’s lions, Ruaha boasts huge elephant herds, leopard, buffalo, rhino, hyenas, jackals, African painted wolves, kudus, various antelope, and 580 bird species, including vultures, eagles, and storks.

-Because of Ruaha’s remote location, visitors enjoy a more intimate wildlife experience, with fewer crowds and a real sense of untamed Africa.
-In addition to its abundant wildlife, Ruaha National Park straddles the transitional area between open grassland and Miombo woodland and is known for its stunning landscapes, rocky outcrops, and huge baobabs.
+Because of Ruaha’s remote location, visitors enjoy a more intimate wildlife experience, with fewer crowds and a genuine sense of Africa's untamed nature.
+In addition to its abundant wildlife, Ruaha National Park straddles the transition between open grassland and Miombo woodland and is known for its stunning landscapes, rocky outcrops, and large baobabs.
 Visiting Ruaha is truly a magical experience.

 Nyerere National Park

-Nyerere National Park, formerly the Selous Game Reserve, is one of Tanzania’s largest wildlife reserves and covers an area of approximately 55,000 square miles.
+Nyerere National Park, formerly the Selous Game Reserve, is one of Tanzania’s largest wildlife reserves, covering approximately 55,000 square miles.
 The park is named after the country's first president, Julius Nyerere, and is a UNESCO World Heritage Site.

-Home to a diverse range of wildlife species, Nyerere National Park boasts elephants, lions, buffalos, zebras, giraffes, and various species of antelopes and primates.
-In addition to the more common residents, the park is also an important habitat for the endangered African wild dog.
+Home to a diverse range of wildlife species, Nyerere National Park boasts elephants, lions, buffalo, zebras, giraffes, and various species of antelopes and primates.
+In addition to the more common residents, the park is also an essential habitat for the endangered African wild dog.

-Visitors to Nyerere National Park can enjoy a range of activities which include game drives, walking safaris, and boat trips on the Rufiji River, which runs through the park and is home to large populations of hippopotamuses and crocodiles.
-Nyerere is a birdwatcher's paradise with over 400 species of birds recorded in the area.
+Visitors to Nyerere National Park can enjoy a range of activities ,which include game drives, walking safaris, and boat trips on the Rufiji River, which runs through the park and is home to large populations of hippopotamuses and crocodiles.
+Nyerere is a birdwatcher's paradise, with over 400 bird species recorded in the area.

 Despite its many attractions, Nyerere National Park is still relatively undiscovered and offers visitors a unique and off-the-beaten-track wildlife safari in Tanzania.
 Whether you're looking to observe wildlife, learn about the area's culture, or simply get away from it all, Nyerere National Park is well worth a visit